 Implementing the Iterator Trait to Create Our Own Iterators

 We’ve shown that we can create an iterator by calling iter, into_iter, or iter_mut on a vector.
-We can also create iterators from the other collection types in the standard library, such as hash map.
-Additionally, we can implement the Iterator trait in order to create iterators that do anything we want.
+We can create iterators from the other collection types in the standard library, such as hash map.
+We can also create iterators that do anything we want by implementing the Iterator trait on our own types.
 As previously mentioned, the only method we’re required to provide a definition for is the next method.
-Once we’ve done that, we can use all the other methods that have default implementations provided by the Iterator trait on our iterator!
+Once we’ve done that, we can use all other methods that have default implementations provided by the Iterator trait!

-The iterator we’re going to create is one that will only ever count from 1 to 5.
-First, we’ll create a struct to hold on to some values, and then we’ll make this struct into an iterator by implementing the Iterator trait and use the values in that implementation.
+To demonstrate, let’s create an iterator that will only ever count from 1 to 5.
+First, we’ll create a struct to hold some values, and then we’ll make this struct into an iterator by implementing the Iterator trait and use the values in that implementation.

 Listing 13-20 has the definition of the Counter struct and an associated new function to create instances of Counter: